2kool4idkwhat/2kool4idkwhat/readme.md

 # Hi, I'm Luna 👋

-🏳️‍⚧️ Just a random person learning programming, writing random silly things for fun.
+🏳️‍⚧️ Just a random person writing random silly things for fun.
 I mainly use Go

 Some of my public projects: